 Timber or Woodgrain uPVC: How do you choose?

-When customers approach us for a window or door, they’re rightly focussed on thermal efficiency, security, design and cost.
+When customers approach us for a window or front door, they’re rightly focussed on thermal efficiency, security, design and cost.

 The difficulty is that both timber and wood effect uPVC are good material options for windows and doors; they provide great energy efficiency, aesthetic quality and protection for your home.

 It depends on your expectations for your window and your financial situation.
-Every customer is different, but by looking at both the pros and cons of timber & uPVC windows, you can make your own decision on which material and style of window is best for you and your home.
+Every customer is different, but by looking at both the pros and cons of timber & uPVC wood effect windows, you can make your own decision on which material and style of window is best for you and your home.

 Their biggest appeal is their aesthetically pleasing finish.
 Since every piece of wood is different, it means your window will be completely unique.